 AND [counter_name] = 'Page life expectancy'

-The recommended value of the PLE counter is (update: minimum of) 300 seconds.
+The recommended value of the PLE counter is (updated: minimum of) 300 seconds.
 I have seen on busy system this value to be as low as even 45 seconds and on unused system as high as 1250 seconds.
-Page Life Expectancy is number of seconds a page will stay in the buffer pool without references.
-In simple words, if your page stays longer in the buffer pool (area of the memory cache) your PLE is higher, leading to higher performance as every time request comes there are chances it may find its data in the cache itself instead of going to hard drive to read the data.
+Page Life Expectancy is the number of seconds a page will stay in the buffer pool without references.
+In simple words, if your page stays longer in the buffer pool (area of the memory cache) your PLE is higher, leading to higher performance as every time request comes there are chances it may find its data in the cache itself instead of going to the hard drive to read the data.

 Note: There are various other counters which are important to discuss during the performance tuning and this counter is not everything.